blynkkk/blueprints/Weather Station/README.md

 * Check your board and port selections
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible.
 Remove connections to the board pins, especially the 0 (RX) and 1 (TX) digital pins.
 * Check that your boards and libraries are up to date

+## Conclusion
+Congratulations on creating your own weather station using ESP32 and Blynk!
+With just one ESP32 board and two sensors, you can now monitor temperature, humidity, pressure, and altitude.
+Plus, you'll receive notifications on your Blynk app for temperature and humidity thresholds.
+Enjoy your new weather station and its benefits for a comfortable home!